matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

-o Only used in a context where transient cannot leak o Can always be sandwiched in value->transient and transient->value function and become 'pure'
+o Only used in a context where transient cannot leak o Can always be sandwiched in value->transient and transient->value functions and become 'pure'

 Description of diagram:
 A value is passed to a Pure Function which
 1. transforms value via V->T
 2. whose result is passed to Proc